gladstoneai/POWERplay/README.md

 (Listed as `name [type] (default): description`.)

 - `mdp_graph [networkx.DiGraph, required]`: The NetworkX [DiGraph](https://networkx.org/documentation/stable/reference/classes/digraph.html) you want to save as your MDP.
-This should be a directed graph, with nodes representing states, edges representing transitions, and an obligatory `'TERMINAL'` state.
-If you don't intend to give your MDP a terminal state, then the `'TERMINAL'` state should have no inbound edges.
+This should be a directed graph, with nodes representing states and edges representing transitions.
+Every state must have at least one outgoing edge, even if the state points to itself (i.e., the state has a)

   For quick tests, you can use one of the [prepackaged NetworkX graph topologies](https://networkx.org/documentation/stable/tutorial.html?highlight=petersen_graph#graph-generators-and-graph-operations) (such as the Petersen graph), and convert these to a compatible directed graph using `mdp.quick_graph_to_mdp()`: